PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 only the call between late SPP and the QKV starting-count capture and requires it to assign `_late_pre_qkv_shape_extract_stats`.
 The other two calls must remain untouched at this checkpoint.

+That exact invocation now assigns its unchanged return dictionary to `_late_pre_qkv_shape_extract_stats`.
+The earlier call and the later absolute-end call remain discarded expressions.
+This preserves all three execution points while giving the current terminal interval unambiguous mutation evidence.